userdashboard/stripe-connect/readme.md

 Stripe Connect module is ready-ish to use.
 The following work remains:

 - translations required for everything in /languages please help
+- administrator UI is very minimal
 - confirm tests pass since adding optional stripe.js support
-- there is no "resubmission" flow for rejected/erroneous registrations pending a reliable way to trigger such errors in tests
+- there is no "resubmission" flow for rejected/erroneous data pending a reliable way to trigger it on Stripe API

 ## Import this module